Knighton-Dev/SharpenUp/README.md

 # Sharpen Up

+*A .Net Standard library for working with the Uptime Robot API.*

+## About

 This is a .Net Standard 2.1 library for working with the [Uptime Robot API](https://uptimerobot.com/api).
 I had looked into writing my own uptime monitoring tool, but I found this was an easier jumping off point.

 This is very much a **WORK IN PROGRESS**.
 I appreciate being made aware of any issues you find once this hits NuGet, but please refrain from creating issues before that point.